sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/structures_in_coding_theory.rst

 And we want to have an equality check too::

     sage: def __eq__(self, other):
-    ....:   return isinstance(other, RepetitionEncoder) \
+    ....:   return isinstance(other, BinaryRepetitionCodeGeneratorMatrixEncoder) \
     ....:           and self.code() == other.code()

-As before, default getter method is provided by the topclass, namely :meth:`sage.coding.encoder.code`.
+As before, default getter method is provided by the topclass, namely :meth:`sage.coding.encoder.Encoder.code`.

 All we have to do know is to implement the methods related to the encoding.
 This implementation changes quite a lot whether we have a generator matrix or not.